tangentyh/notes-of-tan/javaNotes.md

        - `SOURCE`
    - `@java.lang.annotation.Documented` — indicates that annotations with a type are to be documented by javadoc and similar tools by default
    - `@java.lang.annotation.Inherited` — indicates that an annotation type is automatically inherited, has no effect if the annotated type is used to annotate anything other than a class
-   - `@java.lang.annotation.Repeatable` — indicates the containing annotation type for the repeatable annotation type
+   - `@java.lang.annotation.Repeatable` — indicates the annotation type is repeatable, with the containing annotation type to hold repeated annotations
      ```java
      @Repeatable(TestCases.class)
      @interface TestCase {